KVOS-TV: Early years

 KVOS signed on June 3, 1953; owned by Bellingham businessman Rogan Jones along with KVOS radio (AM 790, now KGMI).
 Jones had owned the radio station since 1928, and was best known for being the focus of a case that established broadcasters' right to the same news reports as newspapers.
-Its first broadcast was a kinescope of Queen Elizabeth II's coronation.
-Since Canada had no television stations operating west of Ontario at that point (it wasn't until that December that Vancouver would get a locally-operated TV station of their own in CBC outlet CBUT), the British government flew film of the BBC's coverage to Vancouver, where the Mounties escorted it to the border.
+Its first broadcast was a kinescope of Queen Elizabeth II's coronation, which took place the previous day.
+Since Canada had no television stations operating west of Ontario at that point (it was not until that December that Vancouver would get a locally-operated TV station of their own in CBC outlet CBUT), the British government flew film of the BBC's coverage to Vancouver, where the Mounties escorted it to the border.
 The Washington State Patrol then drove the film to Bellingham.
 The station's original slogan was "Your Peace Arch Station, serving Northwest Washington and British Columbia."

 KVOS initially experienced financial trouble, despite Jones thinking that he could successfully support a television station in a city the size of Bellingham.
-He built a powerful transmitter on Orcas Island in hopes of reaching Seattle, but even with increased power, it didn't cover enough of the Seattle area to solve the problem.
+He built a powerful transmitter on Orcas Island in hopes of reaching Seattle, but even with increased power, it did not cover enough of the Seattle area to solve the problem.
 For a time, the revenues from his radio station were all that kept channel 12 afloat.
 In 1955, Jones, realizing that most of his audience was across the border, incorporated KVOS in Canada, establishing a subsidiary company in Vancouver.
-The subsidiary, KVOS-TV Limited, brought in revenue for the station by allowing many Vancouver-area businesses to buy advertising time on the station, which is still the case today.
+The subsidiary, KVOS-TV Limited, brought in revenue for the station by allowing many Vancouver-area businesses to buy advertising time on the station.
 KVOS-TV continued to broadcast from Bellingham, with much of its audience based in southwestern British Columbia.

 After just nine years of owning KVOS-TV, in 1962 Jones sold the station to Miami-based Wometco Enterprises.